dogstyle/page/README.md

 This code is part of of the greater 'dogstyle' movement with the goal of simplifying and clarifying raw javascript code.
 The dog style, or dog "pattern" is a practical way of writing JavaScript (EcmaScript) that affords clean modular coding practices making it easy for others to read and adapt.
 This style of writing code takes advantage of Javascript's scoping, and allows you to develop code in tandem with Chrome's console to rapidly build pages in a testable way.

-Play around with the demo on your local box, open up the console and type PAGE.
+Play around with the demo on a localhost box, open up the console and type PAGE.
 You will see something like this.

 ![google console](http://www.mangoroom.com/work/example-console.png)

+This shows everything that has been loaded to the PAGE.